Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 The four events that cover 95% of ecommerce flows

-| Event | When to fire | Required params | Database table |
+| Event | When to fire | Required params | Database row |

 |---|---|---|---|

-setEcommerceView() | Product detail page | SKU, name, [category], [price] | staged on next pageview |
+setEcommerceView() | Product detail page | SKU or name (one required), [category], [price] | staged on next pageview |

 addEcommerceItem() | Item added/updated in cart | SKU, name, category, price, qty | in-memory until cart flush |

-trackEcommerceCartUpdate() | Cart change committed | grandTotal | log_conversion (idgoal=0) |
+trackEcommerceCartUpdate() | Cart change committed | grandTotal | log_conversion (idgoal=-1) |

-trackEcommerceOrder() | Purchase completed | orderId, grandTotal, [subTotal, tax, shipping, discount] | log_conversion (idgoal=-1) + log_conversion_item |
+trackEcommerceOrder() | Purchase completed | orderId, grandTotal, [subTotal, tax, shipping, discount] | log_conversion (idgoal=0) + log_conversion_item |

-Two more exist for edge cases: removeEcommerceItem(SKU) and clearEcommerceCart().
-You rarely need them — firing a fresh addEcommerceItem call with the same SKU overwrites the previous line, and trackEcommerceOrder clears the cart server-side automatically.
+Two more functions exist for edge cases: removeEcommerceItem(SKU) and clearEcommerceCart().
+You rarely need them — firing a fresh addEcommerceItem with the same SKU overwrites the previous line, and trackEcommerceOrder clears the cart server-side automatically.

 Custom events (_paq.push(['trackEvent', ...])) cannot populate the Ecommerce reports.
 If you push purchases as custom events you lose the entire Products / Categories / Days-to-Conversion / Visits-to-Conversion bundle and cannot reconcile against your store database.
 Use the dedicated ecommerce API.

-What Matomo actually writes: schema deep-dive
+What Matomo writes: schema deep-dive

 Three tables hold the data.
-Default prefix is matomo_ (or piwik_ on legacy installs):
+Default prefix is matomo_ (or piwik_ on legacy installs).

-Mechanism note: Matomo identifies a “cart” by visitor ID (cookie or Config ID heuristic).
-Each addEcommerceItem updates an in-memory cart on the visitor session. trackEcommerceCartUpdate flushes it as idgoal=0. trackEcommerceOrder flushes it as idgoal=-1 and clears the cart server-side.
-This means raw row count in log_conversion can grow fast on stores with chatty cart UIs — debounce 500ms or more, and aim for one cart-update row per cart page load, not per keystroke.
+log_conversion ↔ log_conversion_item on idorder + idsite; JOIN log_conversion ↔ log_visit on idvisit.Mechanism note: Matomo identifies a “cart” by visitor ID (cookie or Config ID heuristic).
+Each addEcommerceItem updates an in-memory cart on the visitor session. trackEcommerceCartUpdate flushes it as idgoal=-1. trackEcommerceOrder flushes it as idgoal=0 and clears the cart server-side.
+Raw row count in log_conversion grows fast on stores with chatty cart UIs — debounce 30 seconds or fire only on cart-page load and on beforeunload.

 The 30-line JavaScript for a full purchase flow

-Product detail page:
+Product detail page

 _paq.push(['setEcommerceView',

-'SKU-12345', // productSKU (required, string)
+'SKU-12345', // productSKU (one of SKU/name required)

-'Blue T-Shirt', // productName (optional, false to skip)
+'Blue T-Shirt', // productName (one of SKU/name required)

 ['Apparel', 'Shirts'], // category — string OR array up to 5 levels